fj222wh/Order_System_L3/README.md

 # Order_System_L3
 This project has been created as an assigment for the course 1dv610 at LNU.
+Keep in mind, since it is made for an assigment the code is not fully realiable or trustworthy.
+The project is still work in progress but the most basic functionality has been implemented.

+## Basic requirements functionality
+- A basic ordersystem to display a productcatalog with producs
+- Add products to the order
+- Calculate the total price of the order dynamically, based on products being removed or added
+- Generate an invoice based on the current order
+- Filter and display products based on category

-## Functionality
+## Future features
+- Connect the product data to an external data base to make the data permanent
--
+- Update quantity in cart
+- Create the invoice as a pdf instead of a html-file
+- An admin page where the admin can update, create and delete products in the product catalog

 ## Start the application